flytbase/flytsim-docker/README.md

 ## FAQs

-Q. **For docker running on Windows/Mac, how much CPU and RAM should I allocate to Docker**.
+* **For docker running on Windows/Mac, how much CPU and RAM should I allocate to Docker**.

-A. You can allocate 2GB RAM for Docker.
+You can allocate 2GB RAM for Docker.
 For CPU, you could begin with allocating 4CPUs, but since it depends on your device's CPU power, the number may vary for different machines.
 FlytSim is a very power intensive application, and it won't function correctly if not alotted enough resources.
 To know whether FlytSim is not getting deprived of resources, try opening a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ gz stats